intel-iot-devkit/how-to-code-samples/smart-stove-top/javascript/README.md

 ## What it is

-Using an Intel® Edison board, this project lets you create a smart alarm clock that:<br>
+Using an Intel® Edison board, this project lets you create a smart stove top that:<br>
-- can be accessed with your mobile phone via the built-in web interface to set the alarm time;<br>
+- allows you to set a target temperature;<br>
-- displays live weather data on the LCD;<br>
+- monitors your stove and notifies you when your set temperature has been reached;<br>
-- keeps track of how long it takes you to wake up each morning, using cloud-based data storage.
+- stores historical temperature data using cloud-based data storage.

 ## How it works